How to help children overcome an overbite or overjet

 An overbite refers to vertically misaligned teeth.
 The top front teeth overlap the lower teeth when the mouth is closed.
 Some people refer to this as a “deep bite.”

 An overjet is a horizontal misalignment of teeth.
 The upper front teeth are pushed far forward, extending ahead of the bottom teeth.
-When excessive, some people call this “buck teeth.”
+When excessive, some people call these “buck teeth.”

 What causes these conditions?